Information for New ECE Graduate Students

 What is an estimated total cost for one year of study at UCSD?

-After accepting our offer, you will be given information directing you to the iPortal will appear on your homepage at https://gradapply.ucsd.edu.
+After accepting our offer, you will be given information directing you to the iPortal.
 Follow the directions given in the iPortal to request your I-20.
 Please allow for 6 weeks after submitting your request to receive your I-20.
 Questions about the I-20 or DS-2019 should be directed to UCSD's International Center at iPortal@ucsd.edu.